 - Wills and Trusts –If you have not set up wills and trusts, then contact your attorney; call us if you need a reference.
 If it has been many years since you had your wills and trusts drafted, set up a meeting with your attorney or CPA to review the documents, including the named beneficiaries, guardians, and executors.

-- Estate planning – For decedents dying from 2018 to 2025, the Act increased the amount that is exempt from Federal estate taxes to $11.18 million per individual, and to $22.36 million per married couple.
+- Estate planning – For decedents dying from 2019 to 2025, the TCJA increased the amount that is exempt from Federal estate taxes.
+The exempt amount in 2019 is $11.4 million per individual, and $22.8 million per married couple.
 States, in some cases, may have lower thresholds for the amounts that are subject to state inheritance taxes.

-- Grantor (“Living”) trusts – If you have substantial assets, it is possible that you should have a grantor (also known as living or revocable) trust.
-Be sure that all of your brokerage accounts are re-titled in the name of the trust.
+- Grantor (“Living”) trusts – If you have substantial assets, you should consider creating a grantor (also known as living or revocable) trust.
+If you have a grantor trust, be sure that all assets are held in that trust; brokerage accounts should be titled in the name of the trust.